-Overall, the data of this study showed the potential of intra-hippocampal administration of ABA to increase antioxidant indices in brain and attenuation learning and memory deficit in RAM-SD rats.
-Pretreatment infusion with GABAA receptors antagonist did not change ABA induced responses.
+Overall, the data of this study showed the potential of intra-hippocampal administration of ABA to increase antioxidant indices in the brain and attenuate learning and memory deficits in RAM-SD rats.
+Pretreatment infusion with GABAA receptors antagonist did not change ABA-induced responses.